-With a kitchen you have lots to think about and they will all make a big difference to the price.
-Along your journey to a new kitchen you will be bombarded with jargon and feature that you never though possible.
-Hopefully we will be able to remove some of the confusion and help your journey to a new kitchen a little bit simpler.
+With a kitchen, you have lots to think about and they will all make a big difference to the price.
+Along your journey to a new kitchen, you will be presented with a variety of design options and features that you never thought possible.
+Hopefully, we will be able to remove some of the confusion and help your journey to a new kitchen a little bit simpler.

-Basically, your kitchen is made up of boxes, more commonly known as cabinets, carcass or units.
+Basically, your kitchen is made up of boxes, more commonly known as cabinets, carcasses or units.
 When you buy a cabinet, you can often choose to have it flat packed or pre-assembled.
-Flat packed kitchens can appear to be the cheapest option but often the saving can disappear in additional charges from your kitchen installer for the extra time needed to build the cabinet.
+Flat packed kitchens can appear to be the cheapest option, but often, the saving can disappear in additional charges from your kitchen installer for the extra time needed to build the cabinet.

 Be careful, not all cabinets are the same!
-They vary quite a lot in thickness, depth and what they are made from.
+They can vary in thickness, depth and the materials they are made from.
 Some cabinets can be quite flimsy in comparison to others, especially with the back of the cabinet.

-With wall cabinets, some manufacturers are able to offer a cheaper option because they are not as deep.
+With wall cabinets, some manufacturers are able to offer cheaper options because they are not as deep.
 Make sure the cabinet that you choose is suitable for what you need.
-For example, a 285mm deep wall unit isn’t deep enough for an average size dinner plate where as a 330mm wall cabinet is.
+For example, a 285mm deep wall unit isn’t deep enough for an average size dinner plate, whereas, a 330mm wall cabinet is.

-With your kitchen cabinet do you have a choice of colour.
-Some kitchen manufacturers only offer a couple of colours of cabinet, typically white or oak.
+With kitchen cabinets, you can often choose from different colours to match your kitchen design and style.
+Some kitchen manufacturers only offer a couple of colours of cabinets, typically in white or oak.
 The more premium brands offer a variety of colours as well as cabinet edging in a complementary colour to your chosen door colour.

-If in your new kitchen, the side of a cabinet is going to be visible then you may need to add the cost of an expensive filler panel so that it blends in with your kitchen.
 Alternatively, some manufacturers offer replacement cabinet end panels that are colour matched to your chosen door colour.
-These may be a cost option with the cheaper manufacturers, but the more quality brands offer these as free of charge replacements.
+These may be a cost option with the cheaper manufacturers, but higher quality brands can offer these as free of charge replacements.